 Ultimately, we made our picks based on which of these tasks we considered most crucial to the average home cook's culinary needs.

-Precision in a crowded pan, long rubber handle grips, good spring strength, a consistent locking mechanism, and beefy but comfortable handles pushed the OXO Good Grips Tongs stainless steel tongs to the top of our list.
+What we liked: Precision in a crowded pan, long rubber handle grips, good spring strength, a consistent locking mechanism, and beefy but comfortable handles pushed the OXO Good Grips 12-Inch Stainless Steel Tongs to the top of our list.

 The 11 scallops on each grabber, a common number across the board, didn't slip or tear the meat during the chicken tests.
 The heads turn in from the arms at roughly 13-degree angles, and the three scallops at the tip touch the opposing ones with slight pressure, meaning there's good contact across the entire top edge of the tongs.

 Multiple people on the Serious Eats team, representing a range of culinary experience, felt that the tongs were comfortable.
 Of all the models with rubber grip pads, these offer the greatest amount of protected surface area, spanning the first five and a quarter inches from the hinge.
 Even large hands can hold the tongs by the rubber grips with no trouble.